Homemade Oxtail Soup

 Serving Suggestions

 I love to serve this oxtail soup with lime wedges, salsa casera, and warm corn tortillas.
-And while it’s a complete meal in itself, it would also be great served alongside Mexican rice.
+And donโt forget to slather that delicious bone marrow on your warm tortillas for a taco de tuetano!
+(That was always my favorite part as a kid.)
+Finally, while itโs a complete meal in itself, it would also be great served alongside Mexican rice.

 Frequently Asked Questions

 Yes!
 Not oxen tails, like the name suggests.
-This is a part of the animal that would otherwise go to waste, and if you’ve learned anything about me thus far it’s that when cooking I love to use as much of an animal as possible!
+This is a part of the animal that would otherwise go wasted, and if you’ve learned anything about me thus far it’s that when cooking I love to use as much of an animal as possible!

 Oxtail can be pricey due to availability, demand, and the time it takes to prepare it.
 Because it’s only a small portion of the cow and has become a widely-loved dish requiring a great deal of cooking time, the price of oxtail has sky-rocketed over the years, particularly in restaurants.
 That’s why I love making oxtail soup at home!